acsxx/password-generator/PRD.md

 - Toast notifications slide in from top-right with gentle bounce
 - Password text fades between changes (150ms) to indicate regeneration
 - Slider thumb has subtle lift shadow on hover/drag for tactile feel
+- Theme toggle icon rotates and scales smoothly (200ms) when switching between sun/moon
+- Background and all color values transition smoothly (200ms) when changing themes

 ## Component Selection